hasura/sphinx-graphiql/README.md

 ### Step 2: Mention the plugin as an extension in `conf.py`

 You might be using other extensions in your docs.
-Just append `sphinx_graphiql` to the list of extensions.
+Append `sphinx_graphiql` to the list of extensions.

 ```
 extension.append('sphinx_graphiql')